auwsmit/dotfiles/README.md

 This is my configuration, and is catered to me.
 Copy whatever you want out of it, but I would advise against installing the whole thing unless you know what you're doing.
 It's better to make your own from scratch.
 If you do copy something, be sure to know what it does.
-It'll be a learning experience, and you'll end up with something made for you that you can fully utilize.
+The installation instructions below are intended for me, in case I forget a step or detail.

 ## Super Warning!!